What goes around, comes around … and around. How Edge of Tomorrow is metaphor for crime, punishment and divine retribution.

 Romantic love in cinema is steeped in messages of male persistence: men earn love by not giving up.

-What’s interesting here is that Cage is an incompetent coward.
+Yet in Edge of Tomorrow, Cage is an incompetent coward.
 He learns to be a hero – to be courageous and selfless – through grinding repetition, which is at least more realistic.

 Like weatherman Phil Connors in Groundhog Day, Cage gets the chance to perfect both the art of war and of love.
 Unlike Connors, Cage gets to the edge of tomorrow without ever truly arriving.